finagle/finagle-postgres/README.md

 finagle-postgres
 ================

-Postgres database support for finagle
+Postgres database support for finagle.

 ##### Working with postgres client